-The results of standard penetration test are presented as a number of blows N over a certain distance, to which the device (ram with a head or anvil) punched into the soil or rock, respectively.
-This distance is called the interval of penetration depth d [m].
+The result of Standard penetration test (SPT) is number of blows N (penetration resistance), needed to penetrate a sampling device to the soil or rock by a so called Interval of penetration depth d [m].
 The value of this parameter is commonly assumed being equal to 0.3 m.
 For some types of tasks this value can be changed.

-Energetic ratio of testes device Er [%] represents the ratio of real energy Emeas and the calculated energy Etheor of the ram.
+Energetic ratio of testing device Er [%] represents the ratio of real energy Emeas and the calculated energy Etheor of the ram.
 It is not a necessary to use a correlation for a standard SPT device (Mohr), because efficiency of its machine is 60 % and correlation is performed to this value (the values measured during SPT test are used).

-- correlation CN for vertical stress σ'V - represents the influence of weight of overburden in sands.
-The values of the correction factor CN greater than 1.5 must not be used (according to EN ISO 22476-3 recommendations).
+Correlation CN for vertical stress σ'V - represents the influence of weight of overburden in sands.
+The values of the correction factor CN greater than 1.5 should not be used (according to EN ISO 22476-3 recommendations).

 Table of built in types of correlations

 Type 1 - EN ISO 22476-3 (Tab.
 A2)

 Type 2 - EN ISO 22476-3 (Tab.
 A2)

 Type 3 - EN ISO 22476-3 (Tab.
 A2)

 User’s correlation λ [-] - represents the loss of energy due to the length of the system of rods, the impact of borehole diameter, or the influence of the sampling device.